mikulatomas/zoo-typicality/README.md

 | mammal     | 40            | ```aardvark, antelope, bear, boar, buffalo, calf, cavy, cheetah, deer, dolphin, elephant, fruitbat, giraffe, goat, gorilla, hamster, hare, leopard, lion, lynx, mink, mole, mongoose, opossum, oryx, platypus, polecat, pony, porpoise, puma, pussycat, raccoon, reindeer, seal, sealion, squirrel, vampire, vole, wallaby, wolf``` |

 ## Typicality ratings
-Each exemplar from selected categories was assessed on scale 1 (least typical) to 5 (most typical) by up to 242 respondents (136 were women, 106 were men).
-Respondents were allowed to skip unknown exemplars, so not all of the exemplars were assessed by all 242 respondents.

 Mean typicality ratings for each exemplar are available in `data/typicality ratings/` folder.
 Alongside mean value, sample standard deviation (std) and number of non-missing human assessment (nonmissing) was calculated.

+### Description of the experiment
+Respondents were native Czech and Slovak speakers.
+Each exemplar was translated to Czech language according to `exemplar_translation.py` file.

+Each exemplar from selected categories was assessed on scale 1 (least typical) to 5 (most typical) by up to 242 respondents (136 were women, 106 were men).
+Respondents were able to see all exemplars from given category at once and were allowed to skip unknown exemplars, so not all of the exemplars were assessed by all 242 respondents.

 The `original_responses.csv` file includes unprocessed responses from participants.

 ## Features
 For convenient experiments, subset of original Zoo dataset is available as attachment to this dataset in `data/features/mini_zoo.csv`.